Learn to Hunt

 Community trout stockings are supported by the sales of the trout fee.
 You need a valid fishing license and pay the trout fee to fish for or possess trout.
 The daily limit is five trout per licensed angler with a possession limit of 10.
 Children age 15 or younger can fish for trout without a fishing license and trout stamp if they are with a properly licensed adult, but they must limit their combined catch to the adult’s daily limit of five trout.
 The child can buy a trout fee which will allow them to catch their own limit.
 Once you buy your trout fee, you can fish for trout all year long at any of the community trout lakes or ponds (see list above) and Northeast Iowa trout streams.

-During the past 20 years, Northeast Iowa has seen a dramatic increase in the miles of stream that support populations of trout fully sustained through natural reproduction.
-Over 75 streams now have some level of natural reproduction and provide an excellent opportunity for anglers to pursue wild trout.
+During the past 25 years, Northeast Iowa has seen a dramatic increase in the miles of stream that support populations of trout fully sustained through natural reproduction.
+More than 50 streams have public access and wild reproducing populations of brook or brown trout.

 These increases occurred as watersheds were improved, in-stream habitat was installed, improved trout genetics were used, and Iowa had an extended period of above average annual rainfall.